 The dump.rdb file is saved in your redis/keydb working directory.

-If you were using Redis, you can now launch KeyDB or KeyDB Pro and point to the .rdb file you created (specified 'dir' in .conf).
+If you were using Redis, you can now launch KeyDB Open Source or KeyDB Enterprise and point to the .rdb file you created (specified 'dir' in .conf).
 You can also reuse your previous redis.conf file and append any new config options you wish to use from keydb.conf.

-If you are migrating on the same machine with the same .conf file you may want to use the SHUTDOWN as you will need to shutdown your old node if using identical configuration and on same port.
+If you are migrating on the same machine with the same .conf file you may want to use the SHUTDOWN command as you will need to shutdown your old node if using identical configuration/same port.

 This method may result in brief downtime depending on how you swap over and if you are using the same machine or a different server.
-If you require no downtime or dataloss during your swapover which can take seconds to minutes depending on dbsize, you can use a replica to do a live swapover.
+If you require zero downtime or data-loss during your swapover, you can use a replica to do a live swapover.

 After the replica is synced you can promote it to master with the REPLICAOF NO ONE command via keydb-cli or redis-cli.
 This is the simple version, for more details on creating and promoting replica nodes see this document on replication.

-The methodology above is the exact same when migrating a single node from KeyDB to KeyDB Pro, or from Redis to KeyDB Pro.
+The methodology above is the exact same when migrating a single node from KeyDB to KeyDB Enterprise, or from Redis to KeyDB Enterprise.

-If you are introducing a KeyDB Pro node into a Redis or KeyDB cluster you can create replicas and promote them to master nodes, but this will not work the other way with failover.
-It is not recommended to operate a mix of KeyDB Pro, KeyDB Community, or Redis nodes together in a cluster other than to do an initial migration.
+If you are introducing a KeyDB Enterprise node into a Redis or KeyDB cluster you can create replicas and promote them to master nodes, but this will not necessarily work the other way around with failover.
+It is not recommended to operate a mix of KeyDB Enterprise, KeyDB Open Source, or Redis nodes together in a cluster other than to do an initial migration.

-Also keep in mind you may require a larger machine, cluster, or additional space when migratin gback to Redis.
-It is recommended to do some benchmarking to make sure the new instance can handle the load as Redis is single threaded and you may be using 7+ cores with KeyDB.
+Also keep in mind you may require a larger machine(s) or cluster when migrating back to Redis due to potential performance drops.
+It is recommended to do some benchmarking to make sure the new instance can handle the load as Redis is single threaded and you may be using 2-16 threads with KeyDB.

-If you were using Pro, Enhanced FLASH may not have been using an rdb file, so ensure there is space to save.
+If you were using KeyDB Enterprise, Enhanced FLASH may not have been using an rdb file, so ensure there is space to save.